nocomplexity/SecurityArchitecture/README.md

 Current status: We are working on a update for the 2022 [hardcopy](https://www.amazon.de/Open-Reference-Architecture-Security-Privacy/dp/1540606481/ref=sr_1_2?ie=UTF8&qid=1480495211&sr=8-2&keywords=maikel+mardjan) version of this 'Open Reference Architecture for Security and Privacy'.
 But the online version will always be up-to-date!
 So join the party and join the team to make this Open resource better!

+The initial version (2015) of this project was called the 'Open Reference Architecture for Security and Privacy'.However we decided to split the project in a security Playbook and a privacy playbook.
+Content for this Security Reference Architecture is partly derived from the original 2015-2021 publication, but heavily edited and improved.

 # Contributing

 We encourage all security professionals to improve this reference architecture.
 Join the team to:

-* Add security or privacy principles.
+* Add open (cc-by) security resources.
-* Add security or privacy models.
+* Add security models.
-* Help us create the largest OSS reference framework on OSS security and privacy applications and tools.
 * Create better graphics and text.
 * Add threat models that can be easily reused.
 * Improve criteria on selecting OSS solutions for security and privacy applications.
 * Create tools to speed up the process of making your security architectures or privacy designs with use of this reference architecture (and tools).

-Your contributions to this Guide are greatly appreciated as long as contributions fit within the scope and goal of this security and privacy reference architecture.
-As an open project, this Open Reference Architecture for Security and Privacy shall always remain vendor-neutral and freely available for all to use.
+Your contributions to this Guide are greatly appreciated as long as contributions fit within the scope and goal of this security reference architecture.
+As an open project, this Security Architecture shall always remain vendor-neutral and freely available for all to use.
 If you contribute you will of course get credit (mentioned in upcoming publications).

-With the exception of typos and spelling mistakes (feel free to fix these and they’ll be merged), please observe the following guides:

-* Always open an issue first.
-This will allow us to determine whether or not the change should take place.
-* Explain your issue, and we will discuss it with you.
-If we agree the change is necessary we will mark it as TODO and will fix it when we get a chance, or we will allow a member of the community to supply the change with a pull request.
-* This reference architecture is intended to be a helpful resource aimed at professional security/privacy architects and engineers.
+* This reference architecture is intended to be a helpful resource aimed at professional security architects and engineers.
-*    Contributions must fit within the scope and goal of this security and privacy reference architecture.
-Of course we like to discuss your input for changing scope or goals if needed!
+* Contributions must fit within the scope and goal of this security reference architecture.
+* All contributions to resources must be open.
+E.g. cc-by licensed)

 For small corrections or input, just send me an email.
 For larger contributions, please create a pull request.